xhwang2017/RDSim/installation/README.md

 | `--pathway_genotypes`  | Simulate genotypes based on pathway-level variants               |
 | `--pathway_phenotypes` | Simulate phenotypes based on pathway-level variants              |

-# Option2: Steps to Install and Run RDSim Not Using Docker
+# Option2: Steps to Install and Run RDSim Without Using Docker
 ## Step 1: Install the required dependencies
 Before you can use the tool, you need to make sure you have the required dependencies installed:
 - Python (3.6 or higher)